MRI Import

 Overview

-The MRI import workflow depends upon the definition of account, location, and reinsurance exposure data in strucutred text files that are uploaded to temporary storage (an import folder) on Amazon S3.
+The MRI import workflow depends upon the definition of account, location, and reinsurance exposure data in structured text files that are uploaded to temporary storage (an import folder) on Amazon S3.
 Once uploaded to the import folder, the Import API supports a process for ingested this data from the folder in the specified EDM.

+Like other Import API workflows, this process relies upon Amazon S3 API to upload data to the storage buckets.
 While you can use Import API operations to securely connect to storage buckets on the Amazon S3, you must use an AWS client to upload flat files of data to those storage buckets.
 Once you have uploaded source files, you can use Risk Modeler API operations to import the exposure data in those flat files into an EDM.

-Step 1: Prepare source files
+Step 1: Prepare Source Files

 The first step, is to create one or more source files that define the exposures to be imported in flat files.